 As individuals we are more alike than we are different, irrespective of our backgrounds, ethnicities, beliefs or cultures.

 As a human race we should consider ourselves to be part of one unified whole.
+This appeals to our need to belong, but also fosters respect and understanding for others.

 The word has been created from the following words:

-Homo – Meaning same in Greek and human in Latin
+Homo – Meaning ‘same’ in Greek and ‘human’ in Latin

 0 Comments